darpangupta72/SimpleDB/ReadMe.txt

 	2)Added a function equatesWithUpper(String fldname) in simpledb.query.Predicate.java

-	3)In general plan, function issatisfied() in simpledb.query.Term() is called for all tuples in the table.
+	3)In general plan, function isSatisfied() in simpledb.query.Term.java is called for all tuples in the table.

 IV- Between Query with BTree Indexing:
 	1) Created functions boolean next(Constant val) and and beforeFirst(Constant val1, Constant val2) in